zumikiti/in-60-seconds/README.md

 ### Step 1.
 Fork this Repository

+Click the **Fork** button at the top of this page to create a fork of this repository.

 Forking this repository will create a new `in-60-seconds` repository under your own *GitHub* account.
 Within your new repository you will find the basic file structure for a GitPitch slideshow presentation:

 ```